AntonioDePau/GHDS_ModdingTool/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-\<a clear and concise description of what the bug is.>
+A clear and concise description of what the bug is.

 **Steps to reproduce the issue:**
 1. Go to '...'